PhoenixTales/phoenix-docs/vision/gothic-defined.md

 Contrary to popular belief we understand Gothic not as a mere game and its underlying concept.
 For us it is (or to be more precise “was once supposed to be”) an attempt to initiate a genre of gothic-like games and to revolutionise the world of fantasy rpgs

 In the beginning we will analyse the meaning of Gothic as a term and the gothic aesthetics.
 We will analyse Gothic as "another kind of fantasy" and compare gothic fantasy with common fantasy and gothic horror vs. cosmic horror.
-Based on the research of diverse documents and the interviews quoted in the "Vision of Gothic" we'll describe principles of gothic-like gamedesign in the context of immersive sims.
+Based on the research of diverse documents and the collected quotes in the "Vision of Gothic" we'll describe principles of gothic-like gamedesign in the context of immersive sims.

 We will then define "what Gothic is", both as a genre and as the actual game as it was envisioned.
 In the end we will make concrete examples of gothic-style and gothic-like gameplay in other games and games of the same franchise and in how far they fit the definition.